Does your church want to reach the people in your community who are searching for God or a new church home?

 Google uses more than 200 factors to calculate its search results!

-You can influence many of those 200 factors, so that your church appears higher in the search rankings, so that when the people in your community search online for a church, they find your church.
+You can influence many of those 200 factors, so that your church appears higher in the search rankings, and when the people in your community search online for a church, they find your church.

 We call these efforts to improve search rankings “search engine optimization” or SEO.